 Operable Unit 2: Surface Disposal and Landfill units which consist of the upper 10 feet of soil at 18 CERCLA Areas of Concern.

 Groundwater (OU1): A remedy has been selected for the groundwater at Yuma, and construction of a groundwater treatment system has been completed.
 A groundwater ROD was signed in July 2000.
 As part of a pilot study, the Navy, with oversight from EPA under the Federal Facility Agreement (FFA), operated a groundwater treatment system to contain the chlorinated solvent plume.
 The treatment system was designed to intercept the plume and prevent it from migrating off the Station.
 The treatment system, an innovative in-well air stripping technology, ran from January to June 1997.
 The system was successful at diminishing VOC levels to below MCLs, but siltation problems developed effecting pumping rates.
 The wells were modified to work as vertical recirculation wells as part of the study.
 The design was incorporated into the final cleanup action for the groundwater.
 Monitored natural attenuation is also a part of the groundwater remedy.
 If the monitored natural attenuation or vertical recirculation prove ineffective, contingency plans would have been implemented.
 Air sparging and soil vapor extraction have treated the source area of the plume and a pump and treat system (extraction and air stripping) treated the rest of the plume.
 In addition, institutional controls, groundwater monitoring, and discharge to the storm drain are parts of the remedy.
-Currently, the system is shut down for a rebound study.
+The system was shut down for a rebound study but is now back up and operating.
 The system has been extremely effective in removing contaminants and the Marines are considering options such as pulsed or phased use to maximize effectiveness.

 Soil (OU2): In 1991, the Navy/Marine Corps began investigating the landfill areas and soil sites.
 The remedial investigation was completed in 1995.
 A remedy for addressing soil contamination (asbestos containing materials) was selected in December, 1997.
 The ROD, which addresses a total of 18 sites, describes no action at 12 sites, institutional controls at three sites and removal of asbestos containing materials (ACM) at three sites.